 Please email email@example.com or call (317) 519-5391 with any questions.

-The second cohort of the Mutz Philanthropic Leadership Institute includes 23 individuals from seven Indiana counties.
+The fourth cohort of the Mutz Philanthropic Leadership Institute includes 22 individuals from thirteen Indiana counties.
 They represent a mix of foundations, corporations, and social impact organizations.